canjs/canjs/docs/can-guides/commitment/recipes/playlist-editor/playlist-editor.md

   });
   ```

-- Access the event object in a [can-stache-bindings.event] with `%event` like:
+- Access the event object in a [can-stache-bindings.event] with `%event`, like:

   ```html
   ($sortableinsertat)="addVideo(%event.index, %event.dragData)"
   ```

 - Mouse events like `click` and `dropmove` and `dropon` have a `pageY` property that
-  is how many pixels down a user's mouse is.
+  tells how many pixels down the page a user's mouse is.
 - [jQuery.offset](http://api.jquery.com/offset/) returns an element's position on the page.
 - [jQuery.height](http://api.jquery.com/height/) returns an element's height.
 - If the mouse position is below an element's center, the placeholder should be inserted